emptf/emptf/README.md

 - 👋 Hi, I’m @emptf
 - 👀 I’m interested in technology at all
 - 🌱 I’m currently learning Cyber Security
-- 💞️ I’m looking to collaborate on Oracle
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me emptf - LinkedIn

 <!---